 Community Partner & Work Projects

 Global Volunteers has been invited by the Cook Islands Civil Society Organization (CICSO) to lend a hand in a variety of ways.
-This organization is led by an elected president, currently Ngara Katuke, who also works with the Ministry of Education.
+This organization is led by an elected president, currently Clee Marsters, the son of Tom John Marsters, King Charles III Representative (KR) in the Cook Islands.
 The role of this organization is to represent the needs and desires of all of the non-governmental organizations in the Cook Islands.
 They facilitate support and voice the concerns of community organizations throughout the Cook Islands.
 CICSO is, therefore, advocating for change in the country and trying to have government and outside agencies help meet the needs of the people living in the Cook Islands.

 The following is a description of some of the available service projects.

-Reading Tutoring: The priority project as requested by our hosts in the Cook Islands is in the area of literacy.
+English Teaching: The priority project, as requested by our hosts in the Cook Islands, is literacy.
 Volunteers are needed to tutor students in reading from the elementary to high school level.
 Because the Cook Islands honor their strong oral Maori tradition, some students do not formally learn English until the 4th grade.
 Once in 4th grade, the emphasis switches to English.
 Students often struggle with phonetics, comprehension, and reading.
 Teachers, parents, employers, and the students themselves have identified tutoring in reading as vital to advancement in high school and later in the workforce.
-Elementary schools must put every child through a reading program as part of the regular curriculum.
+Elementary schools must put every child through a reading program in the regular curriculum.
 Volunteers are needed to fill in the gap, especially for students with learning disabilities or students who are simply struggling and need extra help.
-Once the students reach high school, there is no reading program, so without volunteers they do not get any further tutoring; however, you may be asked to help students who are still struggling with English writing and reading.
+Once the students reach high school, there is no reading program, so without volunteers, they do not get any further tutoring; however, you may be asked to help students who are still struggling with English writing and reading.
 Depending on the school, volunteers can spend anywhere from five minutes to an hour tutoring an individual student or small groups of students.

-Tutoring Numeracy, Literacy, Math Testing, and Computer Literacy: One-on-one and group assistance is needed in numeracy and math comprehension and mastery.
+Tutoring Numeracy: One-on-one and group assistance is needed in numeracy and math comprehension and mastery.
 Anyone with math skills can be of tremendous value.
 The school year begins in late January and ends in early December.
-The high school needs volunteers to help with baseline testing in the beginning of each year and progress testing at the end of the final term.
+The high school needs volunteers to help with baseline testing at the beginning of each year and progress testing at the end of the final term.
 Volunteers with an academic background can be especially helpful in meeting this important need.
-The ability to effectively use computer programs and search the Internet is essential for every successful student.
-Volunteers help high school students learn the basics and improve their proficiency.

 Early Childhood Education: Local people understand the long-term benefits of enrolling their children in preschools, and there are several on the island.
 Volunteers work with children one to five years old in a variety of early childhood learning activities including reading to the children, playing with age appropriate toys, nurturing children, teaching handwashing with soap and water, offering a global perspective, and engaging in arts and crafts.